Vectorized/solady/docs/utils/base58.md

 error Base58DecodingError()
 ```

-An unrecognized character was encountered during decoding.
+An unrecognized character or overflow was encountered during decoding.

 ## Encoding / Decoding